miloszmisiek/ci-pp4-one_team/README.md

 - **Add Task** button (same as [Tasks Home Page](#tasks-home-page))

 - **My Profile Tasks Page**
-  The functionality is excatly same as in [Tasks Home Table](#tasks-table).
+  The functionality is exactly the same as in [Tasks Home Table](#tasks-table).
 The difference is that here users can see only tasks which are assigned specifically to their user.

 **Hide Completed** button section - (same as [Tasks Home Page](#tasks-home-page))